livingdocsIO/documentation/design/upload.md

  npm install -g livingdocs-design-manager
  ```

  With this out of the way you can now upload your design to the Livingdocs beta server.
-Make sure to use a unique name for your design!
+Make sure to use a unique name for your design.
 We currently don't reserve names so if your name is not unique enough it could be overwritten by somebody else.

  From a command line run:
  ```